Super Meat Boy (Xbox 360)

 With its retro aesthetic and punishing difficulty, Super Meat Boy is the type of release that shakes things up and gets people’s attention.
 It’s not at all surprising that we’re already seeing a lineup of imitators.
 If there’s been a single Xbox Live Arcade game which points toward the future of 2D game design, it’s SMB.

-If you enjoyed this Super Meat Boy review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Super Meat Boy review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!